backupbrew/switchbrew/SVC.md

 and set the watchpoint type to be a Linked Watchpoint.
 This means that you need to link it to a Linked ContextIDR breakpoint.
 Check the ARM documentation for more information.

+Note that hardware\_breakpoint\_id 0 to 4 match only to Virtual Address, while hardware\_breakpoint\_id 5 and 6 match against either Virtual Address, ContextID, or VMID.
+As such, if you are configuring a breakpoint to link for a watchpoint, make sure you use hardware\_breakpoint\_id 5 or 6.

 For more documentation for hardware breakpoints, check out the AArch64 documentation for the [DBGBCRn\_EL1